ClumsyWizzard/vrt-interface/README.md

 # Vehicle Registration Token (VRT) - Interface

-An interface for Vehicle Registration Token Project, a protocol for trace vehicle's property and their history in Ethereum blockchain.
+An interface for Vehicle Registration Token project, a protocol to trace vehicles ownership and history on Ethereum blockchain.

 ## Prerequisites: